-Norman Conquest of 1066.
+The history of the Sybethorp family name begins after the Norman Conquest of 1066.
 They lived in Nottinghamshire.
 Further research showed the name was derived from the Old Norse words sib, meaning victory, and thorp, meaning outlying farm or hamlet.
-CITATION[CLOSE]

 Early Origins of the Sybethorp family

 The surname Sybethorp was first found in Nottinghamshire at Sibthorpe, a parish in the union of Bingham.
 "In the reign of Edward II., Thomas de Sibthorpe founded a chantry in the church, and subsequently erected it into a college for a warden, nine chaplains, three clerks, and four choristers; he also added four chapels, in honour of St. Anne, St. Katharine, St. Margaret, and St. Mary."

 The family is conjecturally descended from a Norman noble, Fredegis, who held the lands of Sibetorp (Sibthorpe) from Count Alan.
 At the time of the taking of the Domesday Survey in 1086 Sibetorp consisted of a church and one and a quarter mills.
 In the graveyard of the church there were twenty Irish yew trees, which have gained fame throughout the years.
 "A Robert and William de Sibetorp occur in the Domesday [Book] of that county, and the name is found in connection with Sibthorpe down to the 14th century. "

 The family quickly spread throughout ancient Britain as seen by Robert de Sibthorpe, who was rector of the church of St. Elphin, Warrington, Lancashire in 1374.